s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 ## Conclusion
 If nothing changes, nothing changes.
 The change in this case starts with replacing "what's wrong with me" with "i know exactly what's wrong with me" and then being patient with yourself as you make gradual progress that eventually pulls you from rock bottom.

+If you can learn just one thing from this article, it should be ability to be aware about what you are doing (or about to  do) and then give your brain a chance to think it over.
+Things will get better as your brain adapts to whatever you do, good or bad.

 If this article benefits you in future (or already has), [support me with some money](https://buymeacoffee.com/s0md3v).